Leslie Tripathy: Early life and background

-In 2008, Tripathy sought police protection from Raja Acharya who was stalking her.
-It was alleged that Biranchi Das also intervened to stop the stalker, and that he was killed as a result.

 Career

 Tripathy started her Bollywood career with the 2014 film W, playing the character of Roohi Malik, a rape victim.
 She appeared in her first Telugu debut movie Chusinodiki Chusinantha, starring with Sivaji.

-Leslie was invited to speak as a ILC Power Brand Speaker on "Countering the attack of Cyberspace trolling, body shaming, stalking, rape & death threat" at the prestigious Satya Brahma founded India Leadership Conclave in Mumbai on 4 August 2017 at Hotel Sahara Star.
+Leslie was invited to speak as an ILC Power Brand Speaker on "Countering the attack of Cyberspace trolling, body shaming, stalking, rape & death threat" at the Satya Brahma-founded India Leadership Conclave in Mumbai on 4 August 2017 at Hotel Sahara Star.